babetCode/kin325r.adrienbabet.com/content/hw/chap5hw.md

 ### c.

-1. **Projectile Motion**: The motion of an object launched into the air, influenced by gravity.
+1. **Projectile Motion**: The motion of an object launched into the air or in free fall, influenced by gravity.

 2. **Projection Angle**: The angle at which the object is launched relative to the horizontal.